top of page

 The effect and it.

 Hyperbole notwithstanding, the attempt eventually fails.
-After committing the horrid act of murdering Duncan while he stays as a guest at the Macbeth home, her husband Macbeth becomes a murderous psychopath who goes on to kill even more innocent people.
+After committing the horrid act of murdering Duncan while he stays as a guest at the Macbeth home, her husband, Macbeth, becomes a murderous psychopath who goes on to kill even more innocent people.
 Lady Macbeth grows crazy from guilt and shame and goes on to commit suicide.

 My heart beat thick, my head grew hot; a sound filled my ears, which I deemed the rushing of wings: something seemed near me; I was oppressed, suffocated: endurance broke down—I rushed to the door and shook the lock in desperate effort.

-Go and Catch a Falling Star
+Hyperbole in "Go and Catch a Falling Star"

-John Donne’s "Go and Catch a Falling Star" is a remarkable example of hyperbole being used for extravagant effect.
+John Donne’s "Go and Catch a Falling Star" is a remarkable example of overstatement being used for extravagant effect.
 The poet uses hyperbole to mock the idea of a woman’s ability to stay true or faithful in love.
 In short, he is saying that women will always cheat:

 Donne, "Go and Catch a Falling Star" (1633):